 Vika (week) and mánuður (month) are not true semi-deictic terms, since unlike the true semi-deictic terms, a) they are perfectly clear from context, b) they take a preposition (í (in)) to indicate next and last week / month, and c) repeating events aren’t indicated with the plural.
 They are included here for completeness’ sake.

 Vika is the Icelandic equivalent to week. Í vikunni means in this week, and unlike the true semi-deictic terms explored above there is no ambiguity about what week this refers to. Í næstu viku means next week, and í síðustu viku last week. Í hverri viku indicates a regularly recurring event, literally translating as in each week or in every week.

-Í takes the dative in the above examples because they indicate non-motion, which we explore in Cases and Motion.
+Í takes the dative in the above examples because they don't indicate motion toward something (learn more about this in í, á, yfir, undir).
 Essentially, the events are “in” the week, not moving toward it.
 This is also the case for mánuður below.